saadraza49/saadraza49/README.md

 ## 👨‍💻 About Me

 I am a Software Engineer specializing in Backend Development, AI/ML, and Data Structures & Algorithms.
 Currently learning and building real world projects with Python, FastAPI, PostgreSQL and Machine Learning.
+Solved 10/10 puzzles cs50 in Puzzle Day 2026 and leading as a section leader in Stanford University Code In Place 2026.

 ### 🎯 Core Competencies